Banks shine as European stock market rally resumes

 The STOXX 600 is about 15% below all-time highs, but has recovered more than 37% from March lows as fresh stimulus plans for Europe spurred a move into economically sensitive cyclical sectors.

-British Airways owner-IAG (ICAG.L) and easyJet (EZJ.L) jumped nearly 9%, topping gains on the STOXX 600.
+British Airways owner-IAG and easyJet jumped nearly 9%, topping gains on the STOXX 600.

 Reporting by Sruthi Shankar in Bengaluru; Editing by Arun Koyyur